J9rem/yeswiki-extension-groupmanagement/README.md

 In page `GererMisesAJour` on your YesWiki website, search extension `groupmanagement` and install it.
 You may have to install the extension [`alternativeupdatej9rem`](https://github.com/J9rem/yeswiki-extension-alternativeupdatej9rem) by copiyng the folder `alternativeupdatej9rem` from [this archive](https://repository.oui-wiki.pro/doryphore/extension-alternativeupdatej9rem-latest.zip) into the folder `tools` on your website.

+This extension requires extension `comschange` to manage write acl check when using `bazarliste`.

 #### Use Cases

 This extension allows you to transfer the right to certain accounts to define groups, without being an administrator of the site.